starnger-1000/Induction--Program/README.md

 # Day 2 - 1 August 2025

-The second day was as interesting as first and there was more as our very first lecture was given by Dr. Priya Darshini on UHV-'universal human values' it was both interesting and interactive as she told us about how that the ultimate goal wasnt just physical things it was happiness and told us to live in harmony with both ourselves and others
+The second day was as interesting as first and there was more as our very first lecture was given by Dr. Priya Darshini on UHV-'universal human values' it was both interesting and interactive as she told us about how that the ultimate goal wasnt just physical things it was happiness and told us to live in harmony with both ourselves and others ad then the next lecture was about telling about the main people to contact based on different problems
+Then we had our first proefficeny test

 # Day 3 - 4 August 2025
 As we continue it was the session by causmic club who organised the program and they told us about many things like what do thir club do and much more, then we had our lecture with Dr. Priya Darshani Madam on univarsal human values and it was our second lecture where we were taught about why do we need happiness and difference between ecxitement and happines and this was an interactive session